 Full Name | John Webster Kirklin |

-Date of Birth | April 5, 1917 |
+Birthdate | April 5, 1917 |

-Place of Birth | Muncie, Indiana, U.S. |
+Birthplace | Muncie, Indiana, U.S. |

-Occupation | Cardiothoracic surgeon |
+Occupation | Cardiothoracic Surgeon |

 John Webster Kirklin was an American general surgeon, cardiothoracic surgeon, prolific author, and medical educator.
 He was born in Muncie, Indiana, on April 5, 1917, and died on April 21, 2004.
 He is most known for adding a pump-oxygenator to John Gibbon’s heart-lung bypass system.